Benjamin Beaton: Education

 Beaton is a 1999 graduate of Paducah Tilghman High School.
 He earned his Bachelor of Arts, summa cum laude, from Centre College and his Juris Doctor from Columbia Law School, where he served as an Articles Editor on the Columbia Law Review.

 Career

 Upon graduating from law school, Beaton served as a law clerk to Judge A. Raymond Randolph of the United States Court of Appeals for the District of Columbia Circuit and to Associate Justice Ruth Bader Ginsburg of the Supreme Court of the United States.
-From 2012–2018, Beaton was an associate at Sidley Austin.
-From 2018–2020 he was a partner at Squire Patton Boggs where he co-chaired the firm's Appellate & Supreme Court practice group until his appointment to the bench.
+From 2012 to 2018, Beaton was an associate at Sidley Austin.
+From 2018 to 2020 he was a partner at Squire Patton Boggs where he co-chaired the firm's Appellate & Supreme Court practice group until his appointment to the bench.
 Beaton is an adjunct professor at the University of Louisville Brandeis School of Law, where he teaches constitutional interpretation.
 Beaton is a member of the Federalist Society.